 This internal system is the primary mechanism that is in control of the fight-or-flight response, also known as the sympathetic nervous system.
 The hormones that increase under stress and anxiety are

-Staying put and not avoiding dealing with the key issues and underlying causes of the problems we’ve created that are making us contemplate leaving town or running away is the only fix.
+Staying put and dealing with fixing the key issues and underlying causes of the problems that we’ve created that are making us contemplate running away is the only fix.
 Period.

 I love this quote from some totally unknown author: “Confrontation needs to occur when it’s in my best interest, no matter what the outcome” Okay, well, it’s actually a quote from me.